nios-students/docs/wiki/how to make TMA.md

 ## What is TMA?

-**(Tldr - TMA is IMP, all you do in this is - Nios gives 5 questions per subject in your dashboard, you make a file,  write the questions in it with solutions, and upload them in pdf format before the deadline otherwise cry later, you get marks for these out of 20 on the dashboard)**
+**(Tldr - TMA is IMP & only one time thing, all you do in this is - Nios gives 5 questions per subject in your dashboard, you make a file,  write the questions in it with solutions, and upload them in pdf format before the deadline otherwise cry later, you get marks for these out of 20 on the dashboard)**

 - **TMA (Tutor Marked Assignment)**, also known as **Internal Assessment (IA)** in Secondary/Sr. Secondary examinations are written assignments that carry **20% weightage** of the theory marks as part of continuous and comprehensive evaluation.